Density of the free additive convolution of multi-cut measures: Introduction

 Next, we consider the free additive convolution of two multi-cut probability measures $\mu$ and $\nu$ satisfying Assumption \ref{main assumption2}.
 It was proven in \cite{Bao20} that the density of the free additive convolution $\mu\boxplus\nu$ decays as a square root at the endpoints of its support, if $\mu$ and $\nu$ are supported on a single interval.
 As it was laid out in our preceding paper \cite{MoSc22}, the case of multi-cut measures turns out to be significantly more involved, since the subordinations functions are no longer bounded.
 A main feature of the multi-cut setup is that one of the subordination functions can diverge in a local neighborhood of an endpoint of the support of the free additive convolution $\mu\boxplus\nu$.
 This comes from the fact that the subordination functions can approach the zeros of the Cauchy-Stieltjes transforms of the original measures, in the case where~$\mu$ and~$\nu$ are distinct multi-cut measures.
-Using our localization argument in~\cite{MoSc22}, we extend the result in \cite{Bao20} to the case of multi-cut measures satisfying Assumption \ref{main assumption2} and prove in Theorem~\ref{Theorem 3} that the density $\rho_{\mu\boxplus \nu}$ of $\mu\boxplus\nu$ decays either as one-sided square root or as a two-sided cubic root at each edge point of its support.
+Using a localization argument, we extend the result in \cite{Bao20} to the case of multi-cut measures satisfying Assumption \ref{main assumption2} and prove in Theorem~\ref{Theorem 3} that the density $\rho_{\mu\boxplus \nu}$ of $\mu\boxplus\nu$ decays either as one-sided square root or as a two-sided cubic root at each edge point of its support.
 Under our assumptions, the square root behavior is always observed at the smallest and the largest endpoints in the support of $\mu\boxplus\nu$, and both square or cubic root decays can be observed for the other endpoints in the support.
-The proof relies on the study of the first three derivatives of a local inverse of the subordination functions.
-The sign of these derivatives is not clear in the case where $\mu$ and $\nu$ are distinct multi-cut probability measures and showing that only the square and cubic root decays can be observed amounts to proving that the three first derivatives cannot vanish simultaneously.
+In the proof, we used our localization argument to derive precise asymptotics for the subordination functions when one of them diverges.
+Our method consists in deriving a single equation from a system of two dependent equations and to perform an asymptotic analysis of its solution.
+We then study the first three derivatives of a local inverse of the subordination functions.
+The signs of these derivatives are a priori not clear in the case where $\mu$ and $\nu$ are distinct multi-cut probability measures and showing that only the square and cubic root decays can be observed is one of the achievements of this paper.
+It amounts to proving that the three first derivatives cannot vanish simultaneously.
+Since the expressions of these derivatives is quite general, proving that the third derivative has a sign if the two other ones vanish relies on reexpressing it in terms of Nevanlinna functions and using several identities iteratively.

 The density of the free additive convolution~$\mu\boxplus\nu$ was studied in~\cite{BerWangZHong2020} under the assumption that~$\nu$ is $\boxplus$-infinitely divisible.
 In particular, the authors obtained similar results for internal cusps.
 They further showed that in case~$\mu$ admits a locally analytic density that decays with an exponent bigger than two at an edge point of the support, internal zeros of the density can arise.
 At such points the density can vanish with exponents bigger than one, possibly asymmetrically with different exponents; see~\cite[Appendix B]{BerWangZHong2020}.
 The measures~$\mu$ and~$\nu$ considered in this paper are typically not $\boxplus$-infinitely divisible.
 When relaxing our assumption that the densities behave with exponents smaller than one, we expect to observe a richer behavior than in Theorem~\ref{Theorem 3}.